chef-boneyard/chef-web-docs-2016/step_knife/step_knife_search_by_recipe.rst

 ..
 This is an included how-to.

-To search for recipes that are used by a node, use the ``recipes`` attribute to search for the recipe names.
-Enter something like:
+To search for recipes that are used by a node, use the ``recipes`` attribute to search for the recipe names, enter something like:

 .. code-block:: bash